Think Outside The Box: Creative ways you can make your year abroad a reality.

 3- Find a new job that you can do remotely

 If you don’t have a job you can do remotely and you’re open to finding a new job, check out Flexjobs.

 4- Cut back on your expenses and save

 The most obvious thing you can do to pad your savings account is to cut back on your spending.
 I’m not just talking about cutting back your Starbucks addiction here.
-Before we even started packing or applied for visas, our family cut thousands of dollars from our annual expenses by cutting the fat out of our lives.
+Before we even started packing or applying for visas, our family cut thousands of dollars from our annual expenses by cutting the fat out of our lives.
 No cable, used cars, thrifting, etc.

 5- Sell Your Unwanted Stuff

 It’s incredible how much crap you can accumulate, especially if you have kids.
 Instead of trashing it all, try selling it to help fund your year abroad.
 Make a big garage sale or sell stuff on eBay.com, craigslist, or Kijiji in Canada.

 6- Volunteer Abroad/ Trade For Lodging and Food

 If you would rather volunteer or work in exchange for lodging and food while abroad, there are volunteer programs worldwide.
 You should know that many volunteer abroad programs cost money.
 I’ve seen some programs charge a few thousand dollars for less than six months.
 Don’t be discouraged because there are some volunteer programs where you don’t have to pay, but those are hard to find.

 My sons have both used Workaway.info to find volunteer opportunities all over the world.
 You’ll find all sorts of volunteer programs, from feeding elephants in Thailand and Gardening in Scotland to helping someone fix up their Chateau.
 Simply apply, and if you’re accepted, it’s up to you to arrange for a visa and transportation.

 Suppose you live in a highly desirable place like San Francisco, New York or another popular destination.
 In that case, you can easily exchange your house with someone who lives abroad in an equally desirable location.
 Try Home exchange

 8- Rent Your Home To Offset Costs.